 Occasionally, a student's photograph/image is used for official school and/or district publicity.
 Publicity may include the school's website, newsletter, social media, or local newspapers.
-Parents may request that their student not be included in publicity by circling NO on the Student/Parent Acknowledgement of Handbook and School Rules form.
+Parents may request that their student not be included in publicity by checking NO on the Student/Parent Acknowledgement of Handbook and School Rules form found in Online Registration.